 Creating a hinge connection also creates a direction controller for it.
 If you don't need it:

-1. Select the proto component associated with the limb for which you create a hinge.
+1. Select the rig element associated with the limb for which you create a hinge.

-2. In the Outliner window, open the Proto union behavior tab:
+2. In the Outliner window, open the Hinge settings tab:

-3. On this tab, disable Create direction controller to hinge:
+3. On this tab, disable Create direction controller:

 4. Now when you create a hinge connection for this joint, the program will not generate a direction controller for it.